 Sanctuary Stone, Castle Street

 There are all sorts of stories associated with the Sanctuary Stone.
 Its name conjures up anything from slave-related scenes to cheeky apple snatching medieval urchins.
-You might never see the same story told twice.
+You might never see the same story

 But what is more certainly known about the Sanctuary Stone, which sits on Castle Street in the centre of Liverpool, is that it marked one of the boundaries of the medieval markets which took place in the town for centuries.
 Three other similar stones would possibly have been seen on High Street, Dale Street and Water Street, and all would have been a couple of feet tall originally.
 The remaining one is made of a coarse volcanic rock, in stark contrast to the native local sandstone, and probably arrived on the banks of the Mersey through the action of glaciers travelling down from the Lake District.